ucsb-teaching-cs/s21/_staffers/pbanerjee.md

 photo: CS9-S21-Priyanka-B.png
 ---

-Write your bio and a welcome message for the students in your course (300 to 400 words).

 Hello and welcome to CS9!

 My name is Priyanka and I am a third year Computer Science and Data Science & Statistics major.
 I am really excited to work with all of you this quarter as this is my first time as an undergraduate learning assistant!
 I have tutored in high school, and even in between, I always enjoyed helping others break down problems and help them figure it out since we all walk away from the experience learning something new :) At school, you'll typically see me with my hoard of whiteboard markers, writing code or pseudocode or solving problems on the whiteboards around.